3 Ways to Save Money as a Freelancer3 min read

 This is an area where many freelancers struggle.
 While it is important to build friendly relationships with your clients, remember that your client is hiring you to do a job and would drop you in favor of someone else if they could get the same quality for a lower price.

 It is important to not only set your prices firmly, but to be stern with your payment conditions, as well.
 Ensure that they are set out in stone, that you require payment within X business days of a completed project and implement late fees if clients don’t pay on time.
 Cashflow is one of the key areas to focus on when it comes to freelancing.
+AND CO’s free invoice template can help you get started.

 Keep your day job